geogardenclub/geogardenclub.github.io/docs/business/strategic-plan-2026/proposals-2026.md

 ## Customer Evaluation Phase

-In 2026, we need to find ways to ensure that customers who download the app successfully make it through the onboarding and exploration phases and ultimately pay for the app for the first time.
+In 2026, we need to improve the percentage of customers who, having downloaded the app, successfully make it through the onboarding and exploration phases and ultimately pay for the app for the first time.
 This requires evolving new users into experienced users who obtain value from the app.
-This process could include:
+Possible helpful changes include:

 *Implementing "high-touch" support during evaluation.* In addition to the Getting Started emails, we could consider sending personalized emails to customers during the evaluation phase to ensure that they are not encountering roadblocks, and using secondary measures to make these emails more effective.
 For example, we might send an email saying something like: "We notice you haven't created a garden yet.
 Can we help you learn how to do that?
 Is there a reason you've delayed?"